ecma-make/ecmake/README.md

 - **race condition**: If conflicts pop up due to race conditions of two tasks, you solve this by declaring a dependency to make sure they are executed in a timely order.

+## Branches, versions and tags

+The versioning follows **Sementic Versioning 2.0.0**, see https://semver.org.
+A version number is composed of three parts *<major.minor.patch>* i.e. *1.3.2*.
+Minor versions introduce features, major versions introduce breaking changes.
+In major version **0** breaking changes may happen all the time.

+The branches are **devX**, **betaX**, **stableX** and **latest**. where **X** is replaced by a major version.
+For major version **0** there is only the branch *dev0*.
+Development is done in the *devX* branches.
+The beta branches are for testing of the next releases.
+The *stabeX* branches hold the releases.
+The branch *latest* points to stable release with the highest version number.

+As major version **0** allows for breaking changes, *dev0* is used as a  never ending mainstream of progress, as a general alpha branch.
+New features are ported into the other versions as reasonable.
+For a common development of new features, offsprings of *dev0* can be shared within the repository.
+Hence, the pattern of such branches is *dev0-feature*.

+The tags follow the realeases and have the pattern *<v9.9.9>*.
+For beta releases the extension *-beta* is appended to the tag like *<v9.9.9-beta>*.